MBoretto/Docks/na62-farm/README.md

 - na62-farm
 - na62-lib
 - na62-lib-networking
-- na62-then

 Then press Finish.

 ## Compile the Projects
-To compile the farm project you should upate the build options according to the container environment.
+To compile the farm projects you should upate the build options according to the container environment.
 Section below will show you how to change this options properly.
 Plese notice that the local farm will work on the socket packets handler and not on the PFring one.

+Projects properties are accessible with:

+	right click on the project -> Properties

 ##Remove PFring dependencies
-right click on the project -> Properties
-	C/C++ Build-> settings
-		GCC C++ compiler -> Preprocessor set USE_PFRING to NUSE_PFRING
+Consider the following projects:

 - na62-farm
 - na62-farm-lib-networking

+For each one open project properties dialog then:

+	C/C++ Build-> settings
+		GCC C++ compiler -> Preprocessor

+set USE_PFRING to NUSE_PFRING

-In na62-farm-lib-networking exclude the PFring.cpp: Right click on the file -> Resources configuration -> Exclude from Build
+In na62-farm-lib-networking exclude from build the *PFring.cpp*:
+Right click on the file -> Resources configuration -> Exclude from Build

 ##Setting libs
-right click on the projecti ->Properties
+Open the project Properties dialog then:

 	C/C++ Build-> settings

 ###Na62Farm
+This configuration
 ####GCC C++ Compiler -> Includes
 - Include paths (-l)
 "${workspace_loc:/na62-farm-lib-networking}"